ombaviskar18/Somania_Minihub/Somania-agent/README.md

 ### Step 1: Do You Know My Wallet?

-Your AI Agent is designed to interact with the Somania blockchain, but before it can help you, it needs to know who you are.
+Your AI Agent is designed to interact with the Somnia blockchain, but before it can help you, it needs to know who you are.
 The first thing you should do is check if the agent knows your wallet.

 Try running: